FarrelJ/FarrelJ/README.md

-- 👋 Hi, I’m @FarrelJ
+- 👋 Hi, I’m Albertus Farrel Juanda, you can call me Farrel
-- 👀 I’m interested in Data Analitycs
+- 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently study on Petra Christian University
+- 🌱 I graduated from Petra Christian University on 2023
 - 📫 How to reach me ig:farreljuanda

 <!---